bluecitydude/Smart_Calculator/README.md

 - Use the theme button (top-right) to toggle light/dark themes.
 - Use the `Clear` button in the History header to clear stored history.

-Testing / Smoke checks
-- 2 + 2 = 4
-- 2 + 3 * 4 = 14 (operator precedence)
-- (2 + 3) * 4 = 20 (parentheses)
-- 2 ^ 8 = 256 (exponentiation)
-- -5 + 2 = -3 (unary minus)
-- 50 % = 0.5 (percent)
-- Check memory operations and that history entries show up and can be clicked to paste expressions.

-Implementation notes
-- The evaluator uses a tokenizer + shunting-yard algorithm to convert expressions to Reverse Polish Notation (RPN), then evaluates the RPN.
-This prevents executing arbitrary code strings and improves safety.
-- Supported operators: `+ - * / ^` (exponent), unary `-`, postfix `%`, and parentheses.

-Known issues & troubleshooting
-- If dark theme appears to hide some controls, try reloading the page — recent updates set explicit dark-mode colors for header controls and the theme toggle.
-If you still see issues, report the browser and how you're serving the file (direct file:// or via http://localhost).

-Next steps / Improvements
-- Add more scientific functions (sin/cos/log), expression editing, or copy-to-clipboard for results
-- Add automated unit tests for the tokenizer/evaluator
-- Add accessibility improvements (aria labels, better focus order)

-License
-- This project is provided without a license; add a LICENSE file if you want to set terms for reuse.

-Questions or changes
-- Tell me what you'd like tweaked (colors, extra functions, behavior) and I can update the code.